+This chapter describes application deployment in WebLogic Server.
 Application deployment distributes the information created in Chapter 3, "Configuring Applications for Deployment" to the Administration Server for server-side processing and application startup.
-Your deployment tool must be able to successfully complete the following deployment operations:
+Your deployment tool must be able to successfully complete the deployment operations outlined in this chapter.